 Chocolate Ice Cream:

 Chocolate ice cream is a great treat to use to cool off on those hot summer days.
 But it is almost impossible to eat without getting a few drops on your clothes.
+Here is a foolproof way to get out this common summertime stain.
 First, you will want to remove any excess ice cream by blotting with a damp cloth.
 Then, apply a mixture of equal parts dish soap and baking soda on the stain.
 Let sit for 15-20 minutes.
 Launder as normal.

 Deodorant and antiperspirants are a MUST in the summer heat.
 The stains can be a little tricky to get out, but as long as you act fast, you should not have that much trouble.
 First, you will want to rub the stain with baby wipes for a few minutes to get the waxy texture off.
 Then, saturate the stain with 100% lemon juice, sprinkle with table salt and let sit for 15-20 minutes.
 Rinse and repeat.
 Scrub with an old toothbrush if the stain remains.
 Then, launder as normal.